88th Company Craftsmanship

 - For all my leather paintings, I use the famous Angelus Paint.

-In my various research and documentation, during ww2 combat operation, military t-shirts from WW2 were never perfectly clean or white.
+In my various research and documentation from ww2, military t-shirts from WW2 were never perfectly clean or white.
 They showed signs of sweat, elements exposure and wear.
 My goal is to mimic that by giving the shirt a soul!
 To make it even more authentic and comfortable for you, I used natural dyes such as curry powder and coffee.
-And for extra staining effect, I also use water based paint for fabric.
+And for extra staining effect, I also use water-based paint for fabric.

 The dyeing process takes between 2 to 3 days to be completed, but the result is worth the wait.